Winter Solstice

 — SEMINE

 Try to carve out some time during the days of the Solstice to connect with Stillness and Deep Listening.
 Slow down, go for a medicine walk alone, or go outside in the darkness to look at the stars.
-Find the time somehow to connect to nature and your inner sun, as we call back the light and step into a sacred time, where the universe is both guiding us a nd listening to what is in our hearts.

 This is a time for deep remembrance.
 A time to ask the voice of the Earth to help us to remember, Where we are, where we come from and who we want to be.